Domain 5 of CEH: Web Application Hacking

 - Gain the knowledge and appreciation for OWASP TOP 10 threats (a globally recognized list of the top threats which are updated annually).

-- Capture security requirements of the application right at the start of a software development lifecycle.
+- Capture the security requirements of the application right at the start of a software development lifecycle.

 - Define, maintain and enforce industry application security best practices which evolve pretty quickly.